 Engage the hearts and minds of youth through a visual encounter.

 Educate youth about the dangers and consequences of drug and alcohol abuse.

 Empower youth with truth and hope.

 Stay Sharp was created to address youth in a variety of settings, from a private or public school assembly or classroom to a church youth group, large or small group, the possibilities are unlimited.
 Presenters can work with parents, educators, youth pastors and other leaders to address the specific problem issues of your community.
-It is presented free of charge as an outreach of Teen Challenge of the Upper Cumberland.
+It is presented free of charge as an outreach of Adult and Teen Challenge of the Upper Cumberland.

 Presenters are not counselors or psychologists.
 Rather, they are simply individuals who have struggled with substance addiction, who now desire to share their stories about their choices and recovery.